FlisherOfatale/Afterburner_Toolhead_PCB_Neo/Production Files/ERCFv2/README.md

 A super simple to use sample of code can be found [here](https://github.com/hartk1213/DoomConfig/blob/master/led.cfg).

 ## JUIMP SOLDER CONFIGURATION
+### WARNING ###
+* Please read validate you are jump soldering the right voltage.
+Refer to the image below for example
+* DO NOT solder jumper 2 differents voltage to the same
+* When soldering 12/24v, doublecheck the connectivity with the unused pad and the middle one to be sure you did not short 12 and 24v together.

 Example of Solder Solder Jumper for default configuration in most Vorom (24v fan and probe)
 ![PCB](../../Images/ERCFv2/solderjumper.png)

 ![Instruction](../../Images/ERCFv2/solderjumper-example.png)

 ## TODO ##